williamgilpin/howto/howto_github.md

 If you've already commited, you have to force the update:

   $  git push origin master --force

+### Remove a "dirty" commit, like a large or private file

+If you commit a large file that is rejected on push (for example, GitHub will reject files >100MB), you need to completely remove it from the commit history before you will be able to push again.
+This is a good idea if you have a private file that you don't want to be public.

+Install bfg

+    brew install bfg

+Remove the file from the history.
+Don't specify the path, just the filename (e.g. `my_bad_file.zip`)

+    bfg --delete-files my_bad_file.zip

+Fix the commit history to remove this bad file

+    git reflog expire --expire=now --all && git gc --prune=now --aggressive

 ### Examine and merge a pull request